Porcelain tile: Firing

+Production locations

 Large-scale production of porcelain tile is undertaken in many countries, with the major producers being China, Italy, India, Spain and Turkey.
-Many countries also undertake small-scale production, such as Australia and Brazil.
-In terms of market size, the global ceramic and porcelain tile industry was valued at approximately $251 billion in 2023 and is projected to reach $333 billion by 2032, reflecting steady growth and widespread demand across residential and commercial sectors.
+Smaller scale production is found in many other countries.
+The global ceramic and porcelain tile industry was valued at approximately $251 billion in 2023 and is projected to reach $333 billion by 2032, reflecting steady growth and widespread demand across residential and commercial sectors.